 - We need to reexamine our desire to leave a legacy.
 Are we taking care of ourselves in a way that leads to our destination?
 Find what fills our bucket and ultimately serve better.

 - Self-care is not a popular term in the ministry world, but burnout is.
-Before you burnout, look in and see if you are in need of some refreshment and filling.
+Before you burn out, look in and see if you need some refreshment and filling.
 Ask God to give you ideas, ask the Spirit to warm and open the eyes of your heart so that you see where he is leading you to find life.

 - To listen to the full Self-Care for Faith Leaders audio and more conversations with Reverend Russ, visit www.ministrypivot.com.